gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 As you can see, there is no special code for Redux.
 It is just a typical Express server for a Gourmet SSR project.

-> In our example, the state data is not saved in any persistent storage, so it will be reset whenever the page is refreshed.
+> In our example, the state data is not saved in any persistent storage, so it will be reset every time the page is refreshed.
 We wanted to keep this example simple to show you only the important part of Redux integration.

 ## Adding Redux packages for existing projects

-To use Redux in your existing Gourmet SSR project, you should install `redux` and `react-redux` packages.
+To use Redux in your existing Gourmet SSR project, you should install the `redux` and `react-redux` packages.
 You can add them to `devDependencies` because you need Redux only in your SSR code.

 ```text
 npm install redux react-redux --save-dev